highfidelity/hifi_tests/tests/utils/autoTester.md

 3. In automatic mode, steps are advanced every 2 seconds.
 The test may modify this value during setup.

-4. In general, a test stage is performed in 2 steps:
+A test case consists of initialization code followed by a series of steps.
+In general, the steps are in pairs:
 * Create the image and position the camera
 * Take the snapshot

 ## Test Case

 ### Origin Frame
 An origin frame can be defined to create and position the assets required for the test relative to this origin.
 The origin frame also helps defining the Validation Camera position